molecules/sarray_script/README.md

 # sbatch_script

 ## Description
-Create sbatch scripts from command line
+SLURM helper utility for creating sbatch scripts from the command line.